Perhaps a fitting subject for the last blog entry of the year.

 Note that I say my inadequacies and not those of Linux.
 Like many people who try Linux (or any other FOSS operating system), I kind of expect it to do what I'm used to in Windows.
 After 25 years of using Linux on and off, you'd think I'd know better.
 The simple fact is that Linux either cannot run your favourite Windows apps natively, or needs to run them using a compatibility layer like WINE.
 And often, the FOSS alternatives to Windows apps aren't as good or as well-featured.

-Case in point: MusicBee.
-This is a Windows-only freeware music/jukebox app
+Case in point for a Windows-only app: MusicBee.
+This is a freeware music/jukebox app.

 There is nothing in the FOSS world that comes close to MusicBee in features, power and ease-of-use.
 I mean nothing.
 I've tried them all.
 The closest would be the estimable Clementine, which is a fork of the KDE app Amarok.
 It lacks an in-player album view - it has a cover manager, but it's separate from the player.
-Another contender is Cantata, a QT-based app, that's a client for mpd.
-But it lacks an equaliser, and adding one is non-trivial.
-They all lack one or more features that MusicBee has.
-This syndrome is not atypical for Windows apps, I must add.
+Another contender is Cantata, a QT-based app that's a client for mpd, but it lacks an equaliser, and adding one is non-trivial.
+Alas, they all lack one or more features that MusicBee has.
+This syndrome is also not atypical for Windows apps, I must add, in case anyone thought I was being mean to Linux.

 This isn't a drama if you run Windows.

 Again, I'm not trying to slam Linux, or any other FOSS.
 But...and this is a tremendous "but" - when you run Windows, the stuff is there and it just works.
-I don't get malware or viruses: I know what I'm doing in front of a computer, so that typical objection to Windows use is a non-issue.
+I don't get malware or viruses: I know what I'm doing in front of a computer, so that typical objection to Windows use is a non-issue with me.
 So is its telemetry.
-I agree that software shouldn't spy on you, and I wholly support people's desire for privacy, but personally, I couldn't care less what information Microsoft gets from me.
-I do nothing computing-wise, in my opinion, that'd interest anyone at Microsoft.
+I'm not fussed about that either.
+However, I agree that software shouldn't spy on you, and I wholly support people's desire for privacy, but personally, I couldn't care less what information Microsoft gets from me.
+I do nothing computing-wise, in my opinion, that'd interest anyone at Microsoft, but I certainly support anyone else's right not to be tracked or profiled by software.

 On my other two machines, Linux is there to stay.
-I'm not paying for Windows licenses to put on two older machines I hardly use.
+I'm not paying for Windows licenses to put on two older machines.

 But on this gaming computer, which gets use as a writing, an art, and a world-building computer, I think my days of acting on whims, and putting Linux on it are over, no matter the appeal.